 Based on in vitro and in vivo experiments, the tested biofumigants (cabbage - broccoli - cauliflower) proved to have great potential to control Sclerotinia rot in eggplant.
 Incorporation of brassicas into soil enhanced the tolerance of eggplant plants to S. sclerotiorum via plant vigor resulting in significant increase in the investigated growth parameters with subsequent increase in fruit yield.
 This study, in turn, might provide strong evidence for the possibility of using these brassicas crops as biofumigants to control Sclerotinia rot in eggplant.
 However, before any firm conclusions or recommendations are made, more field testing needs to be done.

-Conflict of interests: The authors confirm that there is no conflict of interest to disclose
+Conflict of interest: All authors proclaim that there is no conflict of interest.